Dragonmystic707/exalted-reincarnated/docs/System/Merits.md

 If a Mortal Exalts with this merit, and that supernatural ability is granted to them, they are refunded the merit costs.

--   **3 –** Use of the Ability, but restricted to a specialty.
+-   **3—**Use of the Ability, but restricted to a specialty.
 For example, Shapeshifting into only one creature.

--   **4 –** Use of the Ability, restricted to a speciality, with the ability to purchase its Charms (excluding Greater Charms).
+-   **4—**Use of the Ability, restricted to a specialty, with the ability to purchase its Charms (excluding Greater Charms).

--   **5 –** Use of the Ability in its entirety and the ability to purchase its Charms, (excluding Greater Charms).
+-   **5—**Use of the Ability in its entirety and the ability to purchase its Charms, (excluding Greater Charms).

 ### Master Stylist (3)